LituRout/PSLD/README.md

 # Solving Inverse Problems Provably via Posterior Sampling with Latent Diffusion Models

 The repository contains reproducible `PyTorch` source code of our paper [Solving Inverse Problems Provably via Posterior Sampling with Latent Diffusion Models](link).
-We present the first framework to solve general inverse problems leveraging pre-trained \textit{latent} diffusion models.
+We present the first framework to solve general inverse problems leveraging pre-trained *latent* diffusion models.
 Previously proposed algorithms (such as DPS and DDRM) only apply to *pixel-space* diffusion models.
 We theoretically analyze our algorithm showing provable sample recovery in a linear model setting.
 The algorithmic insight obtained from our analysis extends to more general settings often considered in practice.
 Experimentally, we outperform previously proposed posterior sampling algorithms in a wide variety of problems including random inpainting, block inpainting, denoising, deblurring, destriping, and super-resolution.

 ## Comparison with state-of-the-art commercial services leveraging Stable Diffusion